joagre/ratatoskr/ideas/r.md

 ```

 > [!NOTE]
-> No support for inheritance (see interface below)
+> No support for inheritance (see interface below) and classes only
+> can be defined as top level constructs.
+By design.

 A class Foo can be instantiated like this: